Out Of Stock

 — Do not use large amounts of this medication or apply it more often than directed

-Always apply the medicine as instructed by your doctor or Pharmacist.
-Doctor will recommend the best therapeutic dose for you.
-Generally, it is applied three times a day.
-Continue to use it for the prescribed time as stopping the medication too early can cause relapse of the situation.
+Generally, it is applied two to three times a day.
+Continue to use it for the prescribed time, as stopping the medication too early can cause a relapse of the situation.

-- Pain and swelling at the infected area
+- Pain and swelling in the infected area

 - Dry skin